Yuzuki Satomi

 Yuzuki Satomi is a Japanese kickboxer, currently competing in the lightweight division of K-1.
-He is a former Krush Lightweight champion.
+He is a former Krush Lightweight champion and K-1 Lightweight champion.

 As of July 2023 he was the No. 7 ranked super bantamweight kickboxer in the world by Combat Press.

 Kickboxing career

 Early career

 Satomi made his professional in debut with Shin Nihon Kickboxing Association on December 8, 2013, at SNKA SOUL IN THE RING XI.
 He lost to Yusuke Umeki by unanimous decision.

 Satomi scored his first professional victory on March 9, 2014, when he defeated HIRO by unanimous decision at SNKA MAGNUM 34.

 On October 26, 2014, Satomi went to a draw with Shinya Fujino at SNKA MAGNUM 36.

 Satomi suffered his first professional knockout loss on May 31, 2015, against Hirotatsu Asakawa at Japan Kickboxing Innovation.

 On September 20, 2015, Satomi defeated Yuma Shimohigashi by knockout at SNKA TITANS NEOS XVIII.

 Krush

 in 2017 Satomi joined the Krush organization and started training out of K-1 Gym Yokohama.
 He made his debut for the promotion on January 15, 2017, at Krush 72 where he defeated Hikaru Fujihashi by majority decision.

 On May 13, 2017, Satomi faced Tenma Sano at KHAOS 2.
 He lost the fight by unanimous decision.

 Satomi faced Glory of Heroes champion Wang Junguang from China at Krush 77 on July 16, 2017.
 He lost the bout by majority decision.

 Satomi was knocked out in just 49 second by Kaito Ozawa with a body kick on February 12, 2018, at Krush 85.

 Satomi lost by unanimous decision to Taio Asahisa at Krush 91 on August 5, 2018.

 Satomi rebounded on November 21, 2018, at Krush 95 for the 10th anniversary of the promotion.
 He defeated veteran Masahiro Yamamoto by knockout in the second round with a right hook.

 Satomi took part in the 2019 K-1 Super Bantamweight World Tournament on June 30, 2019, where he lost to Fumiya Osawa by unanimous decision in quarterfinals.

 In his next bout on September 16, 2019, at Krush 105 he was knocked out in the first round by Takumi Yokoyama with a left hook to the body.

 Satomi was scheduled to face Shuji Kawarada at Krush 113 on June 28, 2020.
 The fight was rescheduled for Krush 115 on July 21, 2020.
 He lost the fight by unanimous decision.